raganwald/javascript-allonge-six/manuscript/markdown/Functions/closures.md

 A>
 A> Now let's enjoy a relaxed Allongé before we continue!

-### If functions without free variables are pure, are closures impure?
+### if functions without free variables are pure, are closures impure?

 The function `(y) => x` is interesting.
 It contains a *free variable*, `x`.[^nonlocal] A free variable is one that is not bound within the function.
 Up to now, we've only seen one way to "bind" a variable, namely by passing in an argument with the same name.
 Since the function `(y) => x` doesn't have an argument named `x`, the variable `x` isn't bound in this function, which makes it "free."